kjw/depositor/README.md

     lein cljsbuild once production

+3) Generate an uber jar (for runit to run):

+    lein uberjar

-3) Prepare the project for runit:
+4) Prepare the project for runit:

     lein with-profile +production runit
     cd target
 	./commit.sh

-4) Restart or start the server:
+5) Restart or start the server:

     sv restart depositor